stfc/PSyclone/doc/dynamo0p3.rst

 When a kernel that iterates over cells needs to read a continuous field then the annexed dofs must be up-to-date on all processors.
 If they are not then a halo exchange must be added.
-In an attempt to reduce the number of halo exchanges in an application (at the expense of redundantly computing annexed dofs) PSyclone defaults, for kernels which iterate over dofs, to iterating over both owned dofs and annexed dofs.
-This default can be changed (to only iterate over owned dofs) by changing the `COMPUTE_ANNEXED_DOFS` flag in the PSyclone `config.py` configuration file from `True` to `False`.
+Currently PSyclone defaults, for kernels which iterate over dofs, to iterating over only owned dofs.
+This behaviour can be changed by setting `COMPUTE_ANNEXED_DOFS` to `true` in the `dynamo0.3` section of the configuration file (see the :ref:`configuration` section).
+PSyclone will then generate code to iterate over both owned and annexed dofs, thereby reducing the number of halo exchanges required (at the expense of redundantly computing annexed dofs).
 For more details please refer to the :ref:`dynamo0.3-developers` developers section.

 .. _dynamo0.3-api-transformations: